-The Saranac Lake Winter Carnival begins this Friday, January 31, 2020 and the theme is “Myths & Legends.”
-Running ten days until the 9th, you can find the official schedule on their website.
+The Saranac Lake Winter Carnival begins Friday, February 3, 2023 and the theme is “Roman Around Carnival.”
+Running ten days until the 12th, you can find the official schedule on their website.

 Starting in early 1897 as a one-day event of outdoor sports and games presented by the newly formed Pontiac Club, the carnival has enjoyed a rich history of fun and frolic and has grown to become one of the region’s most popular winter events.

 The Ice Palace is the heart of the Winter Carnival and is hugely popular – both for viewing and in its construction.
 This article by Mark Kurtz details the construction process and devotion of community members who build the palace.

 Winter Carnival includes many other popular events, including two parades and three sets of spectacular fireworks, and beginning with the coronation of the King and Queen on the first Friday night of the 10-day festival.
 The King and Queen are selected from a group of nominees who have made significant contributions to the well-being of the community through their volunteer work.